rndprdn/react-saga/README.md

 ### Installation

-Install the dependencies start the server.
+Install the dependencies and start the server.

 - Clone project
 - Run `npm install`